Finding the Right Career

 Don't limit yourself to just your experiences at work.
 When you are thinking about your skills, consider all types of activities including volunteering, hobbies, and life experiences.
 For example, even if you don't have formal leadership or program planning experience, founding a book club or organizing a toy drive are ways that you have been putting these skills into practice.

-List your accomplishments that might fit in.
+List your accomplishments that might fit.
 Don't worry about formatting these skills for a resume at this point.
-You just want to start thinking about what skills you have.
-It can be a tremendous confidence booster to realize all of the skills you've developed.
+You just want to start thinking about the skills you have.
+It can be a tremendous confidence booster to realize all of the talents you've developed.

 Brainstorm with trusted friends, colleagues, or mentors.
 They may be able to identify transferable skills you've overlooked or help you better articulate these skills in the future.